PedroCarrilho/ReACT/README.md

-# ReACT with massive neutrinos
+# ReACT with interacting dark energy
-## This branch is a first implementation of massive neutrinos (1909.02561) into the basic ReACT code.
+## This branch extends 2105.12114 to include a momentum transfer between dark energy and dark matter as described in 1412.1080

 ## Introduction